What is a Podcast: How They Work & How to Get Started (2023)

 Best overall podcast tool (Free – $24 per month).

-Riverside provides one of the easiest ways to get started with podcasting.
-It’s an all-in-one solution that gives you everything you need to create, host and market your show.
+It’s an all-in-one solution that gives you everything you need to create, host, and market your show.

-Using your browser (and without needing to download any software), you can record and edit your episodes, create a website for your show, and even submit it to major podcast directories.
+Using your browser (without downloading software), you can record and edit your episodes, create a website for your show, and even submit it to major podcast directories.

 With studio-quality recording and editing tools, Riverside makes it easy to create professional-sounding episodes.

-If you also want to record videos, you record up to 4K local video resolution on the Riverside platform.
+To record videos, record up to 4K local video resolution on the Riverside platform.

 Some of Riverside’s key features include:

-- Transcriptions for your content so you can make your podcast available to a wider audience.
+- Transcriptions for your content so you can make your podcast available to a broader audience.

 - Stream with your community so they can listen to your show live and interact with you.

-- Schedule & invite with one click so you can easily coordinate recording times with guests.
+- Schedule & invite with one click to coordinate recording times with guests easily.

 - Producer mode & controls so you can have more control over the recording process.

-- Screen share recording so you can record yourself and/or your screen while you’re talking.
+- Screen share recording so you can record yourself and/or your screen while talking.